nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking.rst

 "types", and zero, one, or many "tags".
 Optionally, the event store is also given a position in the sequence of recorded events after which events should be selected.

-An event matches a query item if either the event's type is mentioned in the query item's collection of types or the query item has zero types, and then only if the event's collection of tags is a superset of the query items's collection of tags.
+An event matches a query item if either the event's type is mentioned in the query item's collection of types or, if the query item has zero types, and then only if the event's tags are a superset of the query item's tags.

 In this way, a query item with more types will be more inclusive, and a query item with more tags will be more restrictive.

-And each query item will tend to add events to the set of events selected by the query.
+Each query item will tend to add events to the set of events selected by the query.
 However, if a query altogether has zero types and zero tags, then all events will be selected, optionally after a given position in the sequence.

-After selecting a set of events from the recorded sequence, a command method will then "project" the selected set of events into a "decision model".
+After selecting a set of events from the recorded sequence, a command method will usually "project" the selected set of events into a "decision model".
 The command method uses the decision model to make its decision, generating one or many new events, or raising an error.

-The highest "last known" position at the time of the query is used when recording new events.
+The highest "last known position" at the time of the query is used when recording new events.
 Consistency of recorded state is maintained by using that sequence position, along with the same query items used for selecting events, to query for any other events recorded since the decision model was constructed.